Trail Running Shoe Buying Guide

 Trail shoes borrow many of their features from regular running shoes and walking shoes for an optimal balance of agility and support.

-- Upper: supports the ankle
+- Upper: covers the foot

-- Heel Support: holds the heel in the shoe preventing any lifting or shifting over rough ground
+- Heel support: holds the heel in the shoe preventing any lifting or shifting over rough ground

 - Gusseted tongue: stitched to the upper, it prevents stones and other debris from entering the shoe

 - Eyelet: holds the laces in place and secures the upper

 - Foot cradle: wraps around the side of the foot adding extra support